jrosebud/BEWDiful_Students/13_Associations/slides/slides_13.md

 has_and_belongs_to_many
 ```

-We will cover the bolded associations.
+We will cover the first three.

 ---